-Preheat a non-stick griddle or skillet on medium heat to about 350°F, about 3 minutes.
+Preheat a non-stick griddle or skillet on medium heat to about 350°F (about 3 minutes).
 If your griddle is not non-stick, lightly coat with oil or cooking spray.
-Use a spatula to transfer the muffins to griddle.
+Use a spatula to transfer the muffins to the griddle.
 Leave at least 1/2-inch between muffins.
 Keep remaining muffins covered until ready to cook.

-Cook muffins 3 to 6 minutes or until browned but not burnt.
-Use a spatial to carefully turn the dough over and cook other side 3 to 5 minutes or until browned.
+Cook the first side 3 to 6 minutes or until browned but not burnt.
+Use a spatial to carefully turn the dough over and cook the other side 3 to 5 minutes or until browned.
 Fully cooked muffins will register at least 185°F (85°C) at the center on an instant read thermometer.
 Do not over cook, or your muffins will be dry.

 Two-Step Cooking Method

 Place oven rack in middle of oven and preheat a griddle and oven to 350°F (175°C).
 After muffins are browned on both sides, immediately transfer the hot muffins from the griddle to a baking sheet and bake 5 to 7 minutes to complete the cooking.
-Do not let browned muffins cool down by waiting to cook the remaining muffins.
+Do not let browned muffins cool down while waiting to cook the remaining muffins.
+Bake immediately after browning.